CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.3.3 Fileserver.md

 #### APP.3.3.A4 Regular backup

 All data stored on the file server MUST be backed up regularly.
-For this purpose, a data backup concept MUST be created, which defines among other things, in which intervals the backup should be performed.
+For this, a data backup concept MUST be created, which among other things defines in which intervals the backup should be carried out.
 In addition, a backup MUST be performed if something is installed or reconfigured on the file server.
 All secured data MUST be restored at any time.
 The maximum recovery time SHOULD be collected and taken into account in the data backup concept.

 #### APP.3.3.A5 Restrictive allocation of rights

 Access rights to the files managed by the file server MUST be granted restrictively.
-It MUST be ensured that each user can only access the data he needs to perform his tasks.
+It MUST be ensured that each user can access only the data he needs to perform his tasks.
 System directories and files MUST NOT be shared with unauthorized users.

 It MUST be checked on a regular basis to see if the access permissions are still up to date and comply with the security policy.
 In addition, there must be a defined process to re-establish, change, or revoke permissions.
 All access rights MUST be traceable documented.